braydonf/nostr-key-change/specification.md

 ### Event

 This is an event that is non-replaceable.
-Clients SHOULD implement a means to verify that users are aware of these conditions to avoid accidental broadcast of the event.

-A client when receiving the event SHOULD present the user with a user interface to be able to verify the authenticity of the request, independently, and the provide a way to unfollow the identity and follow the new identity instead.
-A client MAY keep a record of the previous key for reference.
-The existence of a Backup Keys Setup Event is NOT REQUIRED to be able to handle a Key Migration and Revocation Event, however it will not be able to use any backup recovery keys to verify and instead will only rely on the other two methods to verify.
+It will revoke a pubkey and all events for the key will be deleted.
+It will also provide a key migration for clients and users to accept or reject the key migration based on various means of verification including; backup keys, social graph and external identities.

 ```js
 {